xenondevs/Docs/docs/nova/admin/setup.md

     You can add as many base packs as you want.

-    **Note:** Before building the resource pack with nova, make sure that the listed base packs have been properly generated.
+    **Note:** Before building the resource pack with Nova, make sure that the listed base packs have been properly generated.
     For example, ItemsAdder requires running ``/iazip`` to generate its resource pack.